SolaceDev/solace-dev-codelabs/markdown/get-started-basics/get-started-basics.md

 Duration: 0:01:00

+Hello and welcome!
+If you've never interacted with a Solace event broker before, you're in the right place.
 In this introductory CodeLab, you'll learn how to:

 * Setup a **Solace PubSub+ event broker**, and/or start a **PubSub+ Cloud** service
 * Login to the PubSub+ Manager GUI